alexbachicha/BudgetBud/README.md

 ## Description

-BudgetBud is an application that allows a user to add expenses and deposits to their budget with or without a connection.
-When entering transactions offline, they should populate the total when brought back online.
-This is key for users who like to travel between, during or in the middle of business, whether personal or work-related, and can't always access their banking information due to lack of a wireless connection.
+BudgetBud is an application that allows a user to track their expenses.
+Being able to access this information, anytime and anywhere, is paramount when on the go, and especially during work-related travel.
+BudgetBud allows a user to add expenses and deposits to their budget with or without a connection.
+This is key for users who can't always access their banking information due to lack of a wireless connection.

 Offline Functionality: